curability4apish/mspasswordgenerator/README.md

 ## Changelog
 * Remove memorability of `Main Key`

-This feature stores 'Main Key` in plaintext in `localStorage` poses security concern.
+This feature stores `Main Key` in plaintext in `localStorage` poses security concern.
 So, the checkbox and access to localStorage has been removed.
 It's a trade-off for security.

 * Salting